Robert-Jan Smits

 Robert-Jan Smits (born 1958) has been the President of the executive board of the Eindhoven University of Technology in the Netherlands since May 2019.

 In 2018–2019, he was a senior adviser for open access and innovation at the European Political Strategy Centre and from 2010 to 2018, he served as Director-General of Research and Innovation (RTD) at the European Commission.

 Smits was involved in the creation of the large-scale research and development program Horizon 2020.
 This was a grant program from 2014 to 2020 with a budget of nearly €80 billion to stimulate research and innovation within the EU.

-In addition, Smits is known for his key role in the realization of Europe's Plan S, to ensure that all publicly funded scientific publications are available in Open Access by 2020.
-The scientific journal Nature calls him in Nature's 10 ‘the architect of this year's bold push to get rid of paywalls in science publishing.’
+Smits supported the realization of Europe's Plan S, to ensure that all publicly funded scientific publications are available in Open Access by 2020.
+The scientific journal Nature calls him in Nature's 10 "the architect of this year's bold push to get rid of paywalls in science publishing."